Amnakhan1414/Database-Integration/README.md

   "success": false,
   "message": "Lessons must be a number greater than 0."
 }

-Status Code:

-400 Bad Request
-Invalid Data Type
+Invalid Lessons Data Type
 {
   "title": "Node.js",
   "lessons": "fifteen"
 }

-The API rejects the request because lessons must be a number.
+The request is rejected because lessons must be a number.

 🧪 API Testing